DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-08-03-showing-providers-updated-applications.md

 The new feature in the application process now allows candidates to modify some of their information within the 'Your details' section after they've submitted an application.

-These updates need to be reflected in the Manage, so that the application changes are clearly visible to the providers.
+These updates need to be reflected in Manage so that any changes on an application are clearly visible to training providers.

 ## What we changed